 Take your students back to the first century and walk them through the events surrounding the birth of Jesus.
 Beginning in Nazareth, you will introduce your students to Mary and Joseph as they learn the news that they will be parents to Jesus, the Messiah!

 Your students will stick figure the birth of Jesus and learn more about the shepherds, angels, and Wise Men.
 They will map the journeys of Joseph and Mary as they travel from Nazareth, Bethlehem, Jerusalem, Egypt, and back to Nazareth.

 Sit with your students as they listen in on the conversation between Jesus and His disciples as they shared the Last Supper together.
 Walk with them as they see Jesus being tried, beaten, crucified, and finally dying on the cross.
 Then share with your students the joy of the disciples when they learn that Jesus rose from the dead.
 Your Bible study concludes with the last words of instruction Jesus gave to His disciples before He ascended to heaven.
 Help your students put the Easter story together like never before!

-The 40% off sale covers all of the Student Books and Student eBooks published by Grapevine Studies, and as I mentioned before, this will be their biggest sale of 2016.
+The 40% off sale covers all of the Student Books and Student eBooks published by Grapevine Studies.
+This will be their biggest sale of 2017.
 It’s a great time to stock up on Bible studies for the whole family or even your small group or church school class.